-Books -- including 25 books of both nonfiction and fiction.
+Books -- including 27 books of nonfiction, fiction and poetry.

 Plays -- including a commissioned play about teen suicide.